TongWeiviolet/Causal-emergence-analysis/README.md

 # Causal-emergence-analysis
-This repository contains the codes for our paper, entitled "Dual-Valued Functions of Dual Matrices with Applications in Causal Emergence".
+This repository contains the codes for our paper, entitled "Dual-Valued Functions of Dual Matrices with Applications in Causal Emergence" [2].
 Specifically, the dual-valued matrix Ky Fan p-k-norm is employed for causal emergence to reveal the underlying patterns and structural dependencies within complex systems.

 ## Codes
 * [dualsvd.m](dualsvd.m) is the code for the optimal rank-k approximation of dual matrices under the quasi-metric d<sub>*</sub>.
 For more details, please refer to [1].